LC-Linkous/reverse_engineering_notes/README.md

 ## The Flow Chart

 `The Flow Chart` (All Caps) is the affectionate nickname given to the constantly referenced chart of how select topics in reverse engineering are related or use similar tools.
-This version is simplified a little so it can be formatted on thie README, but the information is still there (just maybe linked to a table in the next section).
+This version is simplified a little so it can be formatted on this README, but the information is still there (just maybe linked to a table in the next section).

 The Flow Chart starts off with 4 core topics:
 * Wireless Analysis